Tr0j4n9/EK-BOT-main/README.md

 In order to do that, just [click here](https://discordapp.com/oauth2/authorize?&client_id=413185996654510080&scope=bot&permissions=305261590) and choose a server.
 You need to have **Manage Server** permission on that server.
 You may remove some of the permissions if you wish, but be warned it may break current and upcoming features.

-If you want to give the bot a first try, you may do that in the [Gravebot's Lair](https://discord.gg/0iXEgtjdHgkpdsVr) Discord server.

-If you have any questions, feedback, or want to request features, you may also do that by leaving a message in [Gravebot's Lair](https://discord.gg/0iXEgtjdHgkpdsVr), using the `!feedback` command, private messaging Gravestorm or Zalik, as well as opening an [issue on Github](https://github.com/Gravebot/Gravebot/issues/new).
+If you have any questions, feedback, or want to request features, you may also do that by leaving a message in [EK-BOT](Link coming), using the `!feedback` command, private messaging Gravestorm or Zalik, as well as opening an [issue on Github](https://github.com/Tr0j4n9/EK-BOT-main/issues/new).

 For self hosting, click [here](#localconfig).